Skills for life

 Scout Network (18-25 years)

-If you're moving away from home, for study or for work, you can carry on Scouting through Scout Network (or as an adult volunteer) by informing your District Scout Network Commissioner that you are relocating.
-They will be able to put you in contact with the District Scout Network Commissioner for the area you are moving to and pass them your details.
+If you're moving away from home, for study or for work, you can carry on Scouting through Scout Network (or as an adult volunteer) by informing your District Scout Network member that you are relocating.
+They will be able to put you in contact with the District Scout Network team lead for the area you are moving to and pass them your details.
 Over time, you will be able to manage ‘moving’ to another District via the UK Scout Network website